MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

    :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/sign-in-alt.png" alt-text="Screenshot of the Sign-in if FIDO2 is also enabled.":::

-1. Once the user selects certificate-based authentication, the client is redirected to the certauth endpoint, which is [https://certauth.login.microsoftonline.com](https://certauth.login.microsoftonline.com) for public Entra ID.
+1. Once the user selects certificate-based authentication, the client is redirected to the certauth endpoint, which is [https://certauth.login.microsoftonline.com](https://certauth.login.microsoftonline.com) for public Microsoft Entra ID.
 For [Azure Government](/azure/azure-government/compare-azure-government-global-azure#guidance-for-developers), the certauth endpoint is [https://certauth.login.microsoftonline.us](https://certauth.login.microsoftonline.us).

    <!---
    If you enable issuer hints, the certauth endpoint is `https://t{tenantid}.certauth.login.microsoftonline.com`.
    --->

    The endpoint performs TLS mutual authentication, and requests the client certificate as part of the TLS handshake.
-An entry for this request appears in the Sign-ins log.
+An entry for this request appears in the sign-in log.

    >[!NOTE]
    >The network administrator should allow access to the User sign-in page and certauth endpoint `*.certauth.login.microsoftonline.com` for the customer's cloud environment.
 Disable TLS inspection on the certauth endpoint to make sure the client certificate request succeeds as part of the TLS handshake.